zewish/php-postfix-maillog-importer/README.md

 **Usage: `php ./maillog-importer.php /var/log/mail.log`**

-Please have a quick look at the files in the "config" directory before using this tool.
+Please have a quick look at the files in the "configs" directory before using this tool.